isomerpages/moe-waterwaypri/_cca/Interest CCA/Cub Scouts.md

 The highest award in this section is the Akela Award, where a Cub Scout must hold the Gold Arrow and pass specific proficiency badges, show general knowledge of scouting and successfully complete an interview with the District Commissioner.

-### North Area Founder’s Day Hike

-In commemoration of Founder’s Day, the Singapore Scouts Association has organised a Founder’s Day Celebration Hike.
+### Hiking

-Our Cub Scouts took part in the hike, which they walked in the neighbourhood with different scouts from the area, strengthening the unique fellowship of Scouting.
+Our Cub Scouts brought their contributions a step forward and fostered a stronger sense of community by participating in the North Area’s Founders’ Day Hike in the neighbourhood, organized by the Singapore Scouts Association and met other scouts from the area, strengthening the unique fellowship of scouting from the experience.

 ![](/images/CCA/hike_1.jpg)